radeksulc/ibm-bai-workshop/README.md

 > **In case you are attending the workshop live - you can skip the next two preparation sections and go directly to the Labs.
 We have already started the environment with all components for you to save some time.**

+In case you are in self-paced mode - please follow next two sections on your own.

 ## Preparation 1/2 - Environment startup
 Attendees of the workshop have their environments pre-deployed.
 Every attendee has a dedicated environment.